 You are required at all times to wear the appropriate safety equipment, for example protective clothing and / or suitable head protection.

-Please also ensure that you hold a full and valid United Kingdom or Republic of Ireland driving licence that permits you to use such a vehicle.
+Please also ensure that you hold a full and valid United Kingdom Driving Licence that permits you to use such a vehicle.

 This Sport does not provide Accidental Death & Disability Benefit or Personal Liability cover.